Tralee Parnells GAA: Modern club

 The original club disbanded in the 1920s but in 2012 the club was reformed to promote underage hurling in Tralee.
 For the first number of years the club had teams up to Under 16 level.
 The club joined with other North Kerry clubs at minor level such as Ballyheigue and Abbeydorney, in 2017 along with Abbeydorney they made it to the Kerry MHC final but lost out to Crotta O'Neill's.
 In 2018 the club fielded their first stand alone minor team and had a famous win over Crotta O'Neill's.

 In 2019 100 years on from winning the 1919 county SHC the club returned to adult hurling with the announcement of an Under 21 and Intermediate team with plans to field an adult Camogie team.

 In the clubs first season they qualified for the Kerry Intermediate Hurling Championship semi-final where they lot to Kilgarvan.

 In 2020 the club went a step more and qualified for the final, but lost out to Dr. Crokes.

 In 2021 the club represented Kerry in the Munster Junior Club Hurling Championship.
 They suffered a heavy loss to Tipperary champions Skeheenarinky.

 2022 was another notable year for the underage section of the club.
 They won the Kerry Féile na nGael Div 1 title, before later adding the Féile na nGael Div 3 title.

-The club has a growing membership, with well over 240 boys and girls as of 2018.
+The next milestone for the club came in 2023 as they won the Kerry Intermediate Hurling Championship with a win over St Brendan's.

+2024 seen the club return to the senior championship for the first time in 100 years.

+In 2025 the club made history when they won the Kerry Minor Hurling Championship for the first time.